shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 Total Cost = (Base Power \* 2) + RoundUp(Total Biome Bonus / 2) + (Total Ability Cost)

-If your creature’s total cost is high enough, it might be eligible for cost discounts.
-For example, if your creature’s Base Total Cost is 90, it would be eligible for a cost reduction of let’s say 9, making its Final Total Cost equal to 81.
+If your Creature’s total cost is high enough, it might be eligible for cost discounts.
+For example, if your Creature’s Base Total Cost is 90, it would be eligible for a cost reduction of let’s say 9, making its Final Total Cost equal to 81.

 The Final Total Cost is what you use to determine the total cost of your deck.
 The Final Total Cost has a minimum of 1.

 ### Base Power

-This is the power of the creature no matter in which biome it is fighting.
+This is the power of the Creature no matter in which biome it is fighting.

 ### Biome Bonus

-This is the power bonus the creature receives when it is fighting in the given biome.
+This is the power bonus the Creature receives when it is fighting in the given biome.
 Each biome bonus declares a biome and a bonus.
-When the creature fights in that specific biome, they get that bonus to their power.
+When the Creature fights in that specific biome, they get that bonus to their power.

 The biome bonus can be negative.
 A shark wouldn’t fare too good on a mountain, for example.

-Each creature can have multiple biome bonuses.
+Each Creature can have multiple biome bonuses.
 A deer is good in the mountains, in the forest, and in the plains, for example.

-If a creature has a positive bonus in a biome, it is said to be a home biome.
-Some abilities require a creature to be in a home biome to activate.
+If a Creature has a positive bonus in a biome, it is said to be a home biome.
+Some abilities require a Creature to be in a home biome to activate.

-If the creature is fighting in a biome in which it doesn’t have a biome bonus or detriment for, it just uses its Base Power with no biome bonuses.
+If the Creature is fighting in a biome in which it doesn’t have a biome bonus or detriment for, it just uses its Base Power with no biome bonuses.

 ### Ability

-Each creature can have one or more abilities.
+Each Creature can have one or more abilities.

 An ability might have a cost associated with it, which must be paid to activate it.
-For example, it might require that the creature gains 2 Rest counters when it leaves the battlefield.
-Or an ability might require that the creature is in a home biome in order to activate.
+For example, it might require that the Creature gains 2 Rest counters when it leaves the battlefield.
+Or an ability might require that the Creature is in a home biome in order to activate.

 Some abilities are passives which activate when a certain condition is met.

 Some abilities are activatable.
-You can activate these abilities at any time, as long as the creature is deployed to a land.
+You can activate these abilities at any time, as long as the Creature is deployed to a Land.
 Creatures in your Ready piles and Resting piles cannot use their abilities.
-You can activate each creature’s ability only once per round.
-You can activate multiple creatures’ ability per round, even if those creatures are deployed to the same land.
-If a creature has more than one ability, you may activate more than one in a round.
+You can activate each Creature’s ability only once per round.
+You can activate multiple Creatures’ ability per round, even if those Creatures are deployed to the same Land.
+If a Creature has more than one ability, you may activate more than one in a round.

-Some abilities require the creature to not add its power to the total in order to use.
+Some abilities require the Creature to not add its power to the total in order to use.

-Unless otherwise specified, a creature’s ability effects are limited to the land they are on, unless otherwise specified.
-For example, “All creatures gain +1 power.”
-This means all creatures on that land, and not other creatures on other lands.
+Unless otherwise specified, a Creature’s ability effects are limited to the Land they are on, unless otherwise specified.
+For example, “All Creatures gain +1 power.”
+This means all Creatures on that Land, and not other Creatures on other Lands.

 # Creature Abilities

-Each creature can have one or more abilities.
+Each Creature can have one or more abilities.

-Here’s some examples of abilities creatures can have.
+Here’s some examples of abilities Creatures can have.

--   Roar – 1 Rest Counter: All other creatures get -1 Base Power.
+-   Roar – 1 Rest Counter: All other Creatures get -1 Base Power.
--   Shield – Support: Enemy effects can’t make ally creatures lose Base Power.
+-   Shield – Support: Enemy effects can’t make ally Creatures lose Base Power.

 Each ability has the following: